Medicare Disability

 If you are under the age of 65 and have been receiving SSDI for 24 consecutive months or have ALS or ESRD, you will be enrolled in Medicare Parts A & B. This is sometimes referred to as "Medicare Disability".

-Differences Between Medicare Disability and Medicare over 65
+Medicare Disability vs. Medicare over 65

 Medicare Disability functions in virtually the same way as Original Medicare for people over 65.
 The Medicare premiums and network are the same, and you often have access to the same Medicare prescription plans and Medicare Advantage plans available to those over 65 in your area.
-The primary difference is the Medicare Supplements available to you.
-The Medicare Supplement plans and carriers you can enroll with vary highly depending on your state, age, and Medicare start date.

-Dual Eligibility as an Option
+Dual Eligibility As An Option

 Check out our article on Medicaid here: Medicaid